atuline/ESP8266-FastLED/README.md

 * mqtt-LED 					- This version supports non-blocking connectivity/re-connectivity.
 Wasn't easy to get this running reliably.
 * mqtt-JSON					- This builds upon the previous demo by adding JSON (data exchange) support.
 * mqtt-firexy				- Our first FastLED/mqtt hybrid that supports fire2012withpalette.
 If there's no connectivity, you still have fire.
-* mqtt-sine					- Look at all the parameters you can change just for a single sine wave.
+* mqtt-sine					- Look at all the parameters you can change just for a single sine wave, including variable phase change around a variable center.

-## MQTT Demo Loop called mqtt-mesh
+## mqtt-mesh

-To be added as soon as I can . . .
+An almost straight migration of notamesh.
+Am going to re-think this for mqtt-sync Should be shortly.

-## MQTT Sound Reactive called mqtt-sound
+## mqtt-sound

-To be added as soon as I can . . .
+An almost straight migration of notasound.
+Will then re-think this for an unnamed sketch and apply much more programmable sound reaction, possibly some form of lighting ADSR.

+## mqtt-sync

+Sending synchronization to multiple ESP's, including delays, and then batch processing display sequences.
+Need to do a few proof of concept sketches first.

 ## Others TBD